rayford295/urban_tree_shade_analysis/README.md

 Session 3, Shadow area calculation, usage analysis of Sun Shadow frequency tool, and process automation.
 This part mainly discusses the methodology, parameter settings, and potential problems of sun shadow frequency.

-Extract the freeway height from a lidar dataset in ArcGIS Pro https://support.esri.com/en-us/knowledge-base/how-to-extract-the-tree-canopy-height-from-a-lidar-data-000030802
+Extract the freeway height from a lidar dataset in ArcGIS Pro(DSM-DTM) https://support.esri.com/en-us/knowledge-base/how-to-extract-the-tree-canopy-height-from-a-lidar-data-000030802

 problem here: Lidar data convert to DEM and DSM, unit problem(need to check out)